Zulip needs to be able to send email so it can confirm new users’ email addresses and send notifications.

 If it doesn’t throw an error, it probably worked; you can confirm by checking your email.

-- Your hosting provider blocking outgoing SMTP traffic in its
+- Your hosting provider may block outgoing SMTP traffic in its default

 EMAIL_PORTis blocked in your hosting provider’s firewall.

 - Make sure you set the password in

 - Check the username and password for typos.

 - Be sure to restart your Zulip server after editing either